dokryconn/Dokters-Prescription/README.md

 Once these blocks of code are activated and edited to your personal preference, they will allow you to click on your specified screen coordinates by using a hotkey.

-_[Go to the "Optional* "Dokter’s Prescription" shortcuts section](#Optional*-"Dokter’s-Prescription"-shortcuts) above, to reference the keyboard shortcuts for this feature.
+_[Go to the "Optional* "Dokter’s Prescription" hotkeys section](#Optional*-"Dokter’s-Prescription"-hotkeys) above, to reference the keyboard hotkeys for this feature.

 #### Follow these steps to calibrate the "Mouse Click Hotkeys" for Spotify and Ableton Live: